copyrip/README.md/README.md

 Repository for my master thesis @[erg](https://erg.be) due in september 2022.

-The body of work consists in severals shows[0] about various micro media history events.
+This body of work consists in severals shows[0] about various micro media history events.
 A subjective documentation of the tools needed to produce the lectures is written alongside their content.
+And a foreword from the author.

 ## 💥table of contents